ESGF/CDNOT/docs/site-requirements.md

 - Exclusion of data nodes: There is an ongoing proposition to enable ESGF to exclude a data node that does not satisfy all the ESGF node operation requirements or a data node that will degrade the federation usability.
 - Are involved in primary data publication.
 - Provide sufficient storage and network bandwidth as required by their supported data projects.
-- Spinning disks for initial data publication according to data project requirements
+- Spinning disks for initial data publication according to data project requirements.
-- Network connection: 1 – 2 GBit/s for data provisio
+- Network connection: 1 – 2 GBit/s for data provision.

-- Be subscribed to CDNOT mailing list for announcements
+- Be subscribed to CDNOT mailing list for announcements.
-- Regular CDNOT meeting attendance is strongly encouraged
+- Regular CDNOT meeting attendance is strongly encouraged.
-- Report metrics to the central ESGF collection site (see above)
+- Report metrics to the central ESGF collection site (see above).

 ## Tier-3 sites